Quick Stats

 This funder does not have a public application process.
 The PwC Foundation does not accept unsolicited proposals.
 Instead, grants are awarded through the following mechanisms:

-Reimagine Grants: Active PwC US partners and principals nominate charitable organizations whose philanthropic missions align with the foundation's focus areas.
-Organizations interested in Reimagine Grants should connect with PwC partners or principals who can nominate them.
+Reimagine Grants: Active PwC US partners and principals nominate charitable organisations whose philanthropic missions align with the foundation's focus areas.
+Organisations interested in Reimagine Grants should connect with PwC partners or principals who can nominate them.

-Strategic Partnerships: The foundation identifies organizations and opportunities that align with their mission, cause areas, and commitments through their own research and network.
+Strategic Partnerships: The foundation identifies organisations and opportunities that align with their mission, cause areas, and commitments through their own research and network.

-Contact for Inquiries: Organizations may reach out via the foundation's online contact form to introduce their work to the executive director, though this does not constitute an application.
+Contact for Inquiries: Organisations may reach out via the foundation's online contact form to introduce their work to the executive director, though this does not constitute an application.

 Decision Timeline